 What species of trout live in Braided Rivers

 Brown trout seem to fair best in the fast flowing, ever changing nature of braided rivers.
-But, with suitable conditions, cold clean water most species of trout can survive.
+But, with suitable conditions and cold, clean water most species of trout can survive.

-Trout, rarely spawn in the braided portions themselves, but rather travel further upstream where the river beds and flows are more consistent.
+One of the biggest challenges trout face in braided rivers is the constantly changing nature.
+This changing nature means trout, rarely spawn in the braided portions, but rather travel further upstream where the river beds and flows are more consistent.

 Steelheads and Salmon